Compartmentalization (psychology): Vulnerability

 Compartmentalization can be positive, negative, and integrated depending on the context and person.
 Compartmentalization may lead to hidden vulnerabilities related to self-organization and self-esteem in those who use it as a major defense mechanism.
 When a negative self-aspect is activated, it may cause a drop in self-esteem and mood.
 This drop in self-esteem and mood is what the observed vulnerability is attributed to.

 Social identity

 Conflicting social identities may be dealt with by compartmentalizing them and dealing with each only in a context-dependent way.

-Post Traumatic Stress Disorder (PTSD) and Compartmentalization
+Post Traumatic Stress Disorder (PTSD) and compartmentalization

 Those who have PTSD often compartmentalize positive and negative self-aspects more than those without PTSD; this helps keep the negative self-aspects from overtaking the positive self-aspects.
 Positive self-concept can be kept safe through the use of compartmentalization, specifically for those who have experienced sexual trauma and have, subsequently, been diagnosed with PTSD.

+Mindfulness and compartmentalization

+Mindfulness meditation may help reduce compartmentalized self-knowledge.
+Also, those who have greater trait mindfulness may have less negative self-concepts about themselves.